maheshbabugorantla/DBtoDRF/README.md

 # Wait for database to be ready (check with docker-compose ps)

-# Install the tool
-make build_for_postgres

 # Generate the Django REST API
 drf-generate -c simple_blog_db_config.yaml

 # Navigate to generated project and run it
 cd simple_blog_api
-python -m venv .venv && source .venv/bin/activate pip install -r requirements.txt python manage.py runserver 8000
+uv venv .venv && source .venv/bin/activate
+(.venv) uv pip install -r requirements.txt

-# If there is already service running on port 8000.
+(.venv) python manage.py runserver 8000 # If there is already service running on port 8000.
 Please choose a different port

 # Replace the port number if other than 8000
 Navigate to http://127.0.0.1:8000/api/schema/swagger-ui/#/